Playing with IoT- 3 mins

 In my case, it is a Raspberry Pi 2 Model B with Wifi and Bluetooth 4.0 (BTLE) adapters.
 The Pi will be running Raspbian – a computer operating system, based on Debian (Linux).

 Now we need some sensors.
-It can be anything – sensors connected directly to the Raspberry Pis GPIO pins, or separate sensors that are able to deliver information over the main machine for collection and processing.
+It can be anything – sensors connected directly to the Raspberry Pis GPIO pins, or separate sensors that can deliver information over the main machine for collection and processing.

 I have good experience using SensorTag from Texas Instruments.
 It uses Bluetooth Low Energy for communication and offers quite a few sensors and hardware buttons, such as: